Did You Get Bit By A Lyme-Infested Tick? Here's What To Do

 And when you find a tick:

-1. Don't panic, says Dr. Brian Fallon, who directs the Lyme and Tick-Borne Diseases Research at Colombia University Medical Center.
+1. Don't panic, says Dr. Brian Fallon, who directs the Lyme and Tick-Borne Diseases Research at Columbia University Medical Center.

 2. Get out the tweezers.
 "Very carefully, go under the head of the tick with the tweezers and just pull out the mouth of the tick, which is embedded in the skin," Fallon says.